stain/s11.no/content/2022/phd/methods-included/index.md

 3. To achieve these results, the CWL project takes a principled, community-first open source and open-standard approach.

 The CWL standards are the product of an open and free standards-making community.
-While the CWL project began in bioinformatics, its many contributors shaped the standards to be useful in any domain that faces the problem of "many tools written in many programming languages by many parties."
+While the CWL project began in bioinformatics, its many contributors shaped the standards to be useful in any domain that faces the problem of “many tools written in many programming languages by many parties.”
 Since the ratification of the first version in 2016, the CWL standards have been used in other fields, including hydrology, [radio astronomy](https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5c434868f&appId=PPGMS), geo-spatial analysis, [[13](http://docs.opengeospatial.org/per/20-042.html),[23](http://docs.opengeospatial.org/per/20-045.html),[32](https://docs.ogc.org/per/20-073.html)] and high-energy physics, [[4](https://cds.cern.ch/record/2315331/)] in addition to fast-growing bioinformatics fields such as metagenomics [[27](https://doi.org/10.1093/nar/gkz1035)] and cancer research [[24](https://doi.org/10.1158/0008-5472.can-17-0387)].
 The CWL standards are featured in the IEEE 2791-2020 standard, sponsored and adopted by the U.S. FDA, [[16](https://doi.org/10.1109/IEEESTD.2020.9094416)] and the Netherlands' National Plan for Open Science [[34](https://doi.org/10.4233/uuid:9e9fa82e-06c1-4d0d-9e20-5620259a6c65)].
 A list of free and open source implementations of the CWL standards is offered in the [Table](#runners).
 Multiple, commercially supported systems that follow the CWL standards for executing workflows are also available from vendors such as Curii (Arvados), DNAnexus, IBM (IBM® Spectrum LSF), Illumina (Illumina Connected Analytics), and Seven Bridges.
 The flexibility of the CWL standards enabled, for example, rapid collaboration on and prototyping of a COVID-19 public database and analysis resource [[15](https://sched.co/coLw)].